branden-ciranni/sentiment-analysis/README.md

 ```

 ## Future
-- Add UI for Transfer Learning
+- Add UI for Fine Tuning to your dataset